Zakay/Swish/README.md

 ## Contributing

 Pull requests and issues are welcome—especially around gesture accuracy, Accessibility edge‑cases, or novel tiling behaviours.
-If you have insights on improving AI‑assisted coding workflows, I’m all ears!
+If you have insights on improving AI‑assisted coding workflows, I'm all ears!

 ---